 Data science blocks

 BlockPy focuses on data science as its primary context, so it includes blocks for working with data.
-BlockPy supports a subset of the popular MatPlotLib library and extends it with connections to the CORGIS (Collection of Real-time, Giant, Interesting, Situated datasets) project.13 The MatPlotLib API, for example, provides a “plot(list)” //should this be program code?// function to create simple line plots.
+BlockPy supports a subset of the popular MatPlotLib library and extends it with connections to the CORGIS (Collection of Real-time, Giant, Interesting, Situated datasets) project.13 The MatPlotLib API, for example, provides a plot() function to create simple line plots.
 By mimicking MatPlotLib, students can seamlessly shift to a serious Python programming environment without loss of code.

 The CORGIS project makes motivating datasets available to introductory students through simple programming libraries.13 These datasets are drawn from many disciplines, resulting in material meant to be universally interesting and relevant.
 Currently, BlockPy supports a number of different CORGIS libraries including weather data, earthquake data, US crime statistics, and a classic book dataset.